Thursday, 22 November 2018

 So in the end Heiemo escapes with her maidenhood intact, and the neck lies dead on the ground for dogs and ravens to eat.

-There are other versions of the ballad where Heiemo frees herself from the neck without using knives.
+There are other versions of the ballad where Heiemo frees herself from the neck without using a knife.
 In the Hardanger ballad I mentioned above, she names the neck's name, and he sinks into the depths, possibly to return ...

 This Norwegian ballad has a Danish counterpart, Nøkkens Svig (The Neck's Betrayal), though there is a major difference in the way the two ballads end: in the Danish ballad the neck drags the screaming girl down with him into the water.
 (In Danish versions of this ballad the neck starts off in the water as well rather than on a boat ...)